christopher-cialone/poll-contract/README.md

-# ElectionKiran.sol
+# poll.sol
-The following is a smart contract.
-The smart contract dictates the executing of an immutable voting system, in the spirit of learning and of teaching.
+Hello hello frens.
+Welcome to my first ever smart contract.
+This is an example of a very simple smart contract, written in Solidity.